 Edit Tier: This operation will attempt to set the base index, symmetry, mirror, angle and depth to the values used to cut the tier.
 From here any of the variables can be changed and confirmed to cut the tier again.
 After going into edit mode on a tier, The reset button in the Mast View changes to a cancel button, which can be used to abort the edit operation and revert back to the original tier.
-If the selected tier cannot be re-created using the simple index

-/ symmetry / mirror values - for example if the tier is the result of merging arbitrary index values at the same angle and depth - a message popup will alert the user and the last set index / symmetry / mirror values will be used instead.
+If the selected tier cannot be re-created using the simple "Symmetrical" index / symmetry / mirror values - for example if the tier is the result of merging arbitrary index values at the same angle and depth - the index mode will automatically be changed to "Arbitrary" and the index list populated with the list of index values from the original tier.
+Depth and angle can then be changed, and index values deleted or added to the index list by editing the string of values.

 Move Up / Move Down: This operation will move the tier in the cutting order.
 Because each cut is independent, this does not affect the final gem design.
-Re-ordering should be done to aid in cutting the gem, either by creating meet points sequence steps, or to avoid having to judge depth using gauges / eyes only.
+Re-ordering should be done to aid in cutting the gem, either by creating meet point sequence steps, or to avoid having to judge depth using gauges / eyes only.
 Note that tiers can also be re-ordered using "drag and drop" within the list.